Hello and welcome.

 The inside and outside is rendered with a “breathing“ lime plaster and, after allowing a ventilation space, the outside is then battened and tiled according to local sympathies.

-The whole structure is set on a plinth wall of brick or stone of the height required.
+The whole structure is set on a plinth wall of brick or stone of the height required - well away from flooding .

-This simple design is intended to be made available as a “kit”, not just for homes but also as small workshops and art galleries – just add ridge glazing.
+This simple design is now available as a “kit” for not just homes but also for small workshops and art galleries – just add ridge glazing.

 The design configuration is an elegant alternative to the conventional straw bale house because it avoids that awkward change of direction between vertical wall and horizontal ceiling which is a potential thermal and structural weak spot.